2 41 polytope: Construction

 Seen in a configuration matrix, the element counts can be derived by mirror removal and ratios of Coxeter group orders.

-Images
+Visualizations

-Petrie polygon projections can be 12, 18, or 30-sided based on the E6, E7, and E8 symmetries.
+Petrie polygon projections are 12, 18, or 30-sided based on the E6, E7, and E8 symmetries (respectively).
 The 2160 vertices are all displayed, but lower symmetry forms have projected positions overlapping, shown as different colored vertices.
 For comparison, a B6 coxeter group is also shown.

 Related polytopes and honeycombs

-Rectified 2_41 polytope
+Rectified 241 polytope

 The rectified 241 is a rectification of the 241 polytope, with vertices positioned at the mid-edges of the 241.